 2. Stagnant Cybersecurity Program

 Building a culture of security starts with a comprehensive program that permeates throughout the organization.
-The best place to start addressing your cyber security programs and strengthening cybersecurity weaknesses is not with a tool, or ad hoc policies, but with a cybersecurity strategy that incorporates your company structure, your company mission, and your company goals.
+The best place to start addressing your cyber security programs and strengthening these weakest links in cyber security is not with a tool, or ad hoc policies, but with a cybersecurity strategy that incorporates your company structure, your company mission, and your company goals.

 1. Human Firewall

-Human error remains one of the weakest links for organizations and is a fact well-known to cybercriminals, therefore continual employee education and training is necessary to avoid cybersecurity issues and ensure your human firewall is as secure as possible.
+Human error remains one of the weakest links in cyber security for organizations and is a fact well-known to cybercriminals, therefore continual employee education and training is necessary to avoid cybersecurity issues and ensure your human firewall is as secure as possible.

-Avoid Common Cyber Security Issues & Cyber Security Weaknesses
+Avoid Common Cyber Security Issues & Weakest Links in Cyber Security

 Editor’s Note: This article was originally published in December 2017 and has been revamped and updated for accuracy and comprehensiveness.